 A big reason why cars can create a great place for people to sleep is the presence of white noise.
 Colin Lecher, of Popular Science, defines white noise as “a consistent noise that comes out evenly across all hearable frequencies.”
 White noise is also used as a common solution to help people who suffer from sleeping problems.

-What’s beneficial about white noise, for people who suffer sleeping disorders, is that it covers all distracting sounds that might wake up light sleepers.
+For people who suffer sleeping disorders, white noise can covers all distracting sounds that might wake up light sleepers.
 According to Lecher, “when a noise wakes you up in the night, it’s not the noise itself that wakes you up, but the sudden change or inconsistencies in noise that jar you.”

 Long periods of driving constantly emits white noise.
 From the engine, to the sound of driving along the open road –cars create their own world full of white noise, that is the ultimate lullaby for every passenger.